Ian Paice: The early years

-Born in Nottingham before moving south in early childhood, Paice got his first drum kit at 15.
-He began his professional career in the early 1960s playing drums in his father's dance band.
+Born in Nottingham, Paice's father was a civil servant and he spent his early years in Germany before moving back to live just outside Oxford in early childhood.
+He got his first drum kit at 15 and began his professional career in the early 1960s playing drums in his father's dance band.
 The first band he was in was called Georgie & the Rave-Ons, which after being renamed the Shindigs released their first single featuring the 17-year-old Paice and George Adams.

 In 1966 Paice joined the MI5, which soon changed its name to the Maze.
 Primarily a club band, the Maze produced a number of singles, recorded mainly in Italy and France.

 Deep Purple

 The Maze featured vocalist Rod Evans, who alongside Paice was to form the original line-up of Deep Purple in March 1968.
 Evans had responded to an ad for a lead singer published by Deep Purple management, and showed up for his audition with Ian Paice in tow.
 Given that Deep Purple's first choice as drummer, Bobby Woodman, had expressed dislike for the band's musical direction, the group hastily arranged an audition for Paice, with guitarist Ritchie Blackmore leading the charge.
 Blackmore in interviews years later stated: "I had looked for Ian Paice for about a year after seeing him perform in Hamburg.
 He's an incredible drummer.
 And he was the motor of the band".
-Before arriving at their current lineup, Deep Purple has undergone numerous lineup changes since its inception, with Paice being the last remaining original member active in the band through the present day.
+Paice is the last remaining original Deep Purple member in the band in the present day.

-During this time, Paice was also involved in sessions for producer Derek Lawrence.

 Whitesnake

-After Deep Purple split up, Paice went on to form a new group, Paice Ashton Lord in 1976.
+Deep Purple split up in 1976 and eventually reformed in 1984.
+During the split, Paice formed a new group, Paice Ashton Lord in 1976.
 The band, also comprising singer/pianist Tony Ashton, Deep Purple organist Jon Lord, guitarist/vocalist Bernie Marsden and bassist Paul Martinez, recorded one album (Malice in Wonderland) and played only five live shows.
 Paice Ashton Lord were put on hold in 1977, halfway through recording the group's second album.
 They subsequently broke up, allegedly because Tony Ashton only felt at home playing live shows in little clubs.

 In August 1979, Paice was asked by David Coverdale to join Whitesnake on the Japanese tour for the Lovehunter album.
 He stayed with the band for almost three years.
 He appeared on the Whitesnake albums Ready an' Willing (1980), Live...in the Heart of the City (1980), Come an' Get It (1981) and Saints & Sinners (1982).

-This incarnation of Whitesnake also featured Jon Lord, which meant three members of the Mark III line-up of Deep Purple were in Whitesnake during this period.
+This incarnation of Whitesnake featured David Coverdale and Jon Lord, which meant three members of the Mark III and IV line-ups of Deep Purple were in Whitesnake during this period.
 Following musical differences with David Coverdale, Paice left Whitesnake in January 1982.